miukki/metaplex-charity/js/README.md

 in vscode to pick up and in the dist folder for importers like lending and proposal projects to pick up.
 If you do not see these files appear when running the `npm start lending` or other commands, and you see missing CSS errors, you likely did not install the packages for common correctly.
 Try running:

-`lerna exec npm install --scope @oyster/common` to specifically install packages for common.
+`lerna exec yarn install --scope @oyster/common` to specifically install packages for common.

 Then, test that css transpiling is working:

-`lerna exec npm watch-css-src --scope @oyster/common` and verify css files appear next to their less counterparts in src.
+`lerna exec yarn watch-css-src --scope @oyster/common` and verify css files appear next to their less counterparts in src.

 ## ⚠️ Warning